nuagenetworks/nuage-kubernetes/docs/kubernetes-1-installation.rst

         Environment="KUBELET_NETWORK_ARGS=--network-plugin=cni --cni-bin-dir=/usr/bin/ --make-iptables-util-chains=false"
         ExecStart=/usr/bin/kubelet $KUBELET_KUBECONFIG_ARGS $KUBELET_SYSTEM_PODS_ARGS $KUBELET_NETWORK_ARGS $KUBELET_DNS_ARGS $KUBELET_EXTRA_ARGS $KUBELET_CGROUP_ARGS

   ..
 Note:: With new version of Kubernetes, KUBELET_CGROUP_ARGS are required to be added to ExecStart or else it will cause the kubelet to fail.
 The cgroup-driver can be set to cgroupfs or systemd depending on the driver used for docker installation.
-BY default, its set to systemd
+By default, its set to systemd

    This service CIDR also gets updated in another file as explained in the "Installation for a Single Master" section.